How to Use Values from Meta Fields as Data Source

 You won’t be able to finish the filter creating without filling the Query Variable text area, so paste a meta field name there too.

-Open the page, where we have a listing for Rooms custom post type items in Elementor editor and add search for the Checkboxes Filter widget.
+Open the page where we have a listing for Rooms custom post type items in Elementor editor and add a search for the Checkboxes Filter widget.
 Drop it to the section and look at the Content tab.
 Select the created filter in the Select filter drop-down menu, and it will automatically create a checkbox list according to the list in the meta field.

 Do the rest of the settings and hit the “Publish” or “Update” button.
-Here’s how the filter will work in the front:

-Great!
-Hope, this tutorial was useful for us and now you know how to filter publications by values from the meta fields using JetSmartFilters plugin.
+Now you know how to filter publications by values from the meta fields using JetSmartFilters plugin.